 \begin{spacing}{1.1} \begin{definition}[Quasi-equilibrium in a binary game with compensation] We define the binary game with compensation as a set of players~$i \in I$, each seeking to solve an optimization problem as given by problem~\eqref{model:individual_optimization_problem}.
-A binary quasi-equilibrium to this game is a vector~$\big( (x_i^*, y_i^*) \in K_i \big)_{i \in I}$ and a compensation vector $\big(\zeta_i\in \mathbb{R}_+ \big)_{i \in I}$ such that for each player: \begin{enumerate} \item $y_i^*$ is the optimal feasible decision (i.e., best response) by player~$i$ given~$x_i^*$ and~$y_{-i}^*(x_{-i}^*)$,
+A binary quasi-equilibrium to this game is a vector~$\big( (x_i^*, y_i^*) \in \mathcal{K}_i \big)_{i \in I}$ and a compensation vector $\big(\zeta_i\in \mathbb{R}_+ \big)_{i \in I}$ such that for each player: \begin{enumerate} \item $y_i^*$ is the optimal feasible decision (i.e., best response) by player~$i$ given~$x_i^*$ and~$y_{-i}^*(x_{-i}^*)$,

-\item no player can improve her own payoff by deviating from $x_i^*$ by more than the compensation payment~$\zeta_i$; i.e., the compensation is at least as great as the benefit from deviation with regard to the binary variable.
+\item no player can improve her own pay-off by deviating from $x_i^*$ by more than the compensation payment~$\zeta_i$; i.e., the compensation is at least as great as the benefit from deviation with regard to the binary variable.
 Hence, there is no profitable deviation with regard to the binary variable given the compensation payment,

 where~$x_i^\times$ and~$y_i^\times$ are defined as in Definition~\ref{definition:BNE}, \item and the compensation payments are minimal, i.e., if a compensation payment is required for a player, then the incentive-compatibility condition~\eqref{definition:BNE:incentive:compatibility} holds with equality.
 That is,